Best Neighborhoods to Trick-or-Treat for Philadelphia Kids

 Graduate Hospital is a busy area on Halloween night.
 It's a very kid-friendly area full of young families, so it's a great place to walk around.
 A little closer to Rittenhouse in the Southwest Center City area, Delancey Street between 18th and 20th really goes all out with their decorations.

 Photo of Fishtown trick-or-treating used with permission

 Due to a lack of doorbells, everyone sits out on their stoops in Fishtown to hand out candy making the area feel like one big Halloween party.
 Neighbors go all out with decorations with haunted yards and stoops/porches.
-The 1300 block around Marlborough Street to Montgomery Ave. seems to be popular here throws a festive block party, and some of the best trick-or-treating is around Palmer Cemetary, where residents take their role as treat providers seriously.
+The 1300 block around Marlborough Street to Montgomery Ave. seems to be popular here throws a festive block party, and some of the best trick-or-treating is around Palmer Cemetery, where residents take their role as treat providers seriously.

 Photo of Fishtown trick-or-treating courtesy of Lindsay Li for Mommy Poppins

 Kick things off with a parade down Pechin Street at 5:45 PM, then head out to some houses to collect your goodies.
 Everyone handing out candy in Roxborough sits outside so you won't have to worry about knocking on doors.
 In Manayunk, trick-or-treat down Main Street on October 26 from 11:00AM-4:00PM to collect treats and goodies from the local shops and restaurants.
 Come back on the 31st to score big up and down the hills at all the rowhomes.

 Celebrate twice in Chestnut Hill.
 Trick-or-treat up and down the Avenue from 1:00-3:00 PM at local businesses and shops on October 27, 2019, then come back on the 31st to knock on doors in this adorable neighborhood.